Proteobench/ProteoBench/docs/available-modules/4-DIA-Quantification.md

-The fasta file provided for this module contains the three species present in the samples and contaminant proteins ([Frankenfield et al., JPR](https://pubs.acs.org/doi/10.1021/acs.jproteome.2c00145)) Note that this is the same FASTA as used in Module 2 - DDA Quantification
+The fasta file provided for this module contains the three species present in the samples and contaminant proteins ([Frankenfield et al., JPR](https://pubs.acs.org/doi/10.1021/acs.jproteome.2c00145)) Note that this is the same FASTA as used in Module 2 - DDA Quantification.

 ## Metric calculation